Exo-TiC/ExoTiC-MIRI/docs/source/index.rst

 corrections for individual groups, followed by ramp fitting to make rate images.
 Stage 2 involves mode-specific corrections for individual rate images, followed by 1d extraction to make spectra.
-In this package we make available custom steps for both stage 1 and stage 2 data processing.
+In this package we make available custom steps that can be swapped in and out of both stage 1 and stage 2 data processing.

-The custom steps provided are built specifically for reducing time-series observations from the Mid-Infrared Instrument using when in low resolution spectroscopic mode.
+The custom steps provided are built specifically for reducing time-series observations from the Mid-Infrared Instrument's low resolution spectrometer.
 This mode is of particular use to exoplanet observations, and as such the algorithms are designed with precise relative fluxes in mind.

 .. toctree::
    :maxdepth: 2